 I’ve had dogs on my various homesteads for more than 50 years now and wouldn’t think of having a dog-free homestead.
 My dogs have been wonders, having warned me against prowlers and rattlesnakes, run off bears, coyotes, wolves, hawks, and foxes.
 They’ve helped herd cattle and goats, told me when we had company, pulled sleds, played with my children, helped me hunt birds and rabbits, and killed varmints like ground squirrels and gophers.
-Heck, they have even brought in firewood!
-But most of all, a good dog gives us companionship and undying friendship.
-They’ll cheer you up with their antics and lick away your tears, expecting nothing in return.
+Heck, they have even brought in firewood!… Read the rest

 By Lacey Jean